ifmcjthenknczny/energylandia-scraper/README.md

 Database type for this project is NOSQL MongoDB.
 I recommend downloading MongoDB Compass (from [here](https://www.mongodb.com/try/download/compass)) and feed it with your database `MONGO_URI` (free tier is available by signing up [here](https://www.mongodb.com/cloud/atlas/register)) to view raw data in your DB in a comfortable way.

+#### Collections

+* *EnergylandiaOpeningHours* - stores documents concerning opening and closing hour of Energylandia (one a day).
+* *EnergylandiaWaitingTime* - stores documents concerning queue time to attractions with hour it was scraped for.
+* *Migration* - stores documents concerning failed and successful migrations performed on DB.

+#### Migrations

+Migrations are implemented in a simplified manner.
+The migration function to be executed is assigned to the `migrationFunction` variable in `lambda-app.ts` and triggered by running the lambda locally with action: `ActionType.MIGRATION`.
+The function that modifies the database is wrapped in another function that records its execution in a database collection and verifies whether the migration has already been processed.

 ### Deployment

 If you want to deploy this app on your own, you'll need to configure your AWS environment and set the GitHub Actions secrets and variables yourself.